 Italian is the eighth largest economy and ranks as one of the wealthiest countries in the world.
 Italian is the most romantic of the romance languages.

 The future of the Italian language looks bright.
 Italian is also relatively easy to learn for Indians compare with other European languages like French or German or Russian.

 9. Arabic (عربى / Al-‘Arabiyyah)

 It is one of the UN’s six official languages.
 It is widespread in 26 nations and, indeed, a global language.

-Like 10 million Indians, If you are also planning to move to Middle-East countries like UAE, KSA, Bahrain, Qatar, Oman, Kuwait, etc., learning Arabic is the right thing to do.
-Check Out Arabic centers in Delhi
+Like 10 million Indians, If you are planning to move to Middle-East countries like UAE, KSA, Bahrain, Qatar, Oman, Kuwait, etc., learning Arabic is the right thing to do.

 10. Korean (한국어 / Hangugeo)

-The interest in Korean courses is rising northward in India due to the tremendous demand for language experts in many International Korean companies such as Samsung, LG, Kia, Hyundai, Posco, Lotte, etc.
+The interest in Korean courses is rising northward in India due to the tremendous demand for Korean specialists in many International Korean companies such as Samsung, LG, Kia, Hyundai, Posco, Lotte, etc.

 It increases your potential market and job possibilities not only in Korean companies but also in companies deal with businesses in South Korea.